-The Council has continued to receive equal pay claims up to the sign off of these financial statements and has, as a result, made provision in its accounts for these potential future liabilities.
-The Council has continued to negotiate with claimants' representatives and settles where it is recognised that a claim would be successful.
-These accounts include the expected costs of settlement for claims received and all negotiations agreed as at 31 March 2021.
+The Council has continued to receive equal pay claims up to the signing of these financial statements.
+On the basis of detailed work performed, and ongoing discussion with Council staff and their representatives, it is clear that the Council also has a significant, and wider liability relating to further claims, and has, as a result, made provision in its accounts for these potential future liabilities.
+These accounts include the expected costs of the weighted litigation liability of actual and potential claims as well as settlement of claims as at 31 March 2021.